KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_7_body_section_-_forms.md

      5. Also add a `placeholder` attribute and set the value to **"First and Last Name"**.

-     Your code should look similar to this:
+     Your code should look similar to this now:

 5. Save your file and reload it in Google Chrome.
 The form is starting to come together!
 It should look like this: